oteropaula/oteropaula/README.md

 Hi there!
 I’m **Paula**, a passionate tech enthusiast currently studying **Digital and Multimedia Technologies at UPV**.
 I love exploring the intersection between **cybersecurity**, **web development**, and **network architecture**, and I’m always looking for ways to learn, grow, and build meaningful projects that make an impact.

+Alongside my studies, I've had the opportunity to:
+- Work as a **Specialist COE** in the Large Companies Office, managing critical banking operations, international transfers, and direct communication with clients.
+- Provide **technical support** and review hardware/software for professors at the **Centro de Formación Permanente**, ensuring smooth operation of IT systems.

 ---

 ### 🔧 Tech Stack & Tools